Gheorghe Mureșan: Other work

-In 2004, Mureşan founded the Giant Basketball Academy (GBA), a program dedicated to teaching the proper fundamentals of basketball to boys and girls of all ages.
+In 2004, Mureșan founded the Giant Basketball Academy (GBA), a program dedicated to teaching the proper fundamentals of basketball to boys and girls of all ages.
 The Academy is located in Ashburn, Virginia.

-Mureşan is also part of the Washington Wizards marketing and public relations team, serving as an "ambassador" for the team.
+Mureșan is also part of the Washington Wizards marketing and public relations team, serving as an "ambassador" for the team.

+Mureșan co-authored two young adult fitness and health books: The Boy's Fitness Guide and The Girl's Fitness Guide.

+In 2013, Mureșan participated in the first annual 3v3 UMTTR (You Matter) Basketball Tournament to increase awareness, prevention and research of teen suicide, the leading cause of death among adults and children between the ages of 15 and 24.

+Acting

 Outside basketball, Mureșan has dabbled in acting, playing the title character in 1998 feature film My Giant starring comedian Billy Crystal.
+Mureșan also acted in the films Adventures of Serial Buddies (2011) and Manodrome (2023).

-He appeared as a ventriloquist in the music video for Eminem's breakthrough single "My Name Is."
+He appeared as a ventriloquist in the music video for Eminem's breakthrough single "My Name Is".
 He has appeared in commercials for Snickers candy bars, and sports television network ESPN.
-Most recently, Mureșan co-authored two young adult fitness and health books: The Boy's Fitness Guide and The Girl's Fitness Guide.

-In 2013, Mureșan participated in the first annual 3v3 UMTTR (You Matter) Basketball Tournament to increase awareness, prevention and research of teen suicide, the leading cause of death among adults and children between the ages of 15 and 24.